-- 8. The Commonwealth will continue to project the future cost of the NDIS, informed by each independent review of NDIS costs commencing from 2023. - The Commonwealth will be responsible for the balance of all NDIS costs, taking into account the financial contributions from Tasmania, and will fully provision for all Commonwealth financial contributions. - 10.
+8. The Commonwealth will continue to project the future cost of the NDIS, informed by each independent review of NDIS costs commencing from 2023.

+- The Commonwealth will be responsible for the balance of all NDIS costs, taking into account the financial contributions from the Northern Territory, and will fully provision for all Commonwealth financial contributions. - 10.
 The Commonwealth's cash contributions will be made in advance, within the first two working days of each quarter, following receipt of an invoice from the NDIA.

-Reallocation of Tasmania's contributions
+Reallocation of the Northern Territory's contributions